data61/landshark/README.md

 3. Train a model and predict with the `landshark` command, or `skshark` for scikit-learn models.

-If you would like to use landshark outputs for other tools, you can export training, testing and query data with the `landshark-dump` command.

 ## Data Prerequisites

 Landshark has not tried to replicate features that exist in other tools,